jdcauley/excl-cms/README.md

 ## <a name="overview"></a> Code Overview ##

-The current plugin used to create the JSON relevant to the ExCL  is the [excl_json_api](wp-content/plugins/excl_json_api).
+The current plugin used to create the JSON relevant to the XCL  is the [excl_json_api](wp-content/plugins/excl_json_api).
 Here are two example JSON files which show what JSON WordPress exports, one for each endpoint:

 - Museum
 - Component